 Anterior shoulder dislocation is by far the commonest type of dislocation and usually results from forced abduction, external rotation and extension 1.

-Broadly speaking, anterior shoulder dislocations a bimodal age distribution.
-The first, and by far the largest group are young a...
+Broadly speaking, anterior shoulder dislocations occur in a bimodal age distribution.
+The first, and by far the more prevalent a...

 Anterior superior iliac spine (ASIS) avulsion injuries typically occur in athletes during forceful muscular contraction.
 ASIS is the site of attachment for sartorius and tensor fascia latae muscles.